 Education is a key to prevention, so here are some tips to help identify phishing emails before you’re on the hook:

-These types of emails are designed to get you to react instinctively and without thought.
+This type of phishing email is designed to get you to react instinctively and without thought.
 We all love to receive something for nothing, and this thought process is something that cybercriminals are counting on.
 We all know deep down that nothing is free, so if an offer sounds too good to be true, it probably is.

 People tend to react with urgency to threats against their reputation or credit status.
 That being said, cybercriminals will utilize these tactics to draw an immediate reaction.
 An example of this would be: Your account is past due.
 Confirm your payment information now to avoid termination.
 Bottom line, if you receive any email requiring immediate action, do not respond or click on a link.
 If there is a legitimate concern, contact them directly.

 We all receive emails with hyperlinks from legitimate sources and click on them without issue.
-However, cybercriminals embed links disguised as receipts, offers, proposals or general information to encourage you to click on it to recover private information.
-If you believe a hyperlink to be from a legitimate source, it is recommended that you still confirm its authenticity by hovering over it to reveal the actual URL.
+However, cybercriminals embed links disguised as receipts, offers, proposals or general information.
+They encourage you to click on it to recover private information.
+You can confirm an email is from a legitimate source by hovering over it to reveal the actual URL.
 Pay particular attention to any misspellings or improper domain extensions such as .net instead of .com.